populationgenomics/saige-tenk10k/README.md

 # Hail batch workflow to run SAIGE-QTL on TenK10K data

-This is a hail batch pipeline to run [SAIGE-QTL](https://github.com/weizhou0/qtl) on CPG's GCP, to map associations between both common and rare genetic variants and single-cell gene expression from peripheral mononuclear blood cells (PBMCs).
+This is a Hail batch pipeline to run [SAIGE-QTL](https://github.com/weizhou0/qtl) on CPG's GCP, to map associations between both common and rare genetic variants and single-cell gene expression from peripheral mononuclear blood cells (PBMCs).
 First, this will be run on the TOB (AKA OneK1K) and then BioHEART datasets as part of phase 1 of the TenK10K project (see *Data* below), but in the future all datasets within OurDNA (with scRNA-seq + WGS data) will go through this pipeline as well.

 The pipeline is split into three parts, to make for more flexible usage:

-1. Genotype processing (SNV): this involves variant QC and selection of the WGS data, and genotype file preparation specifically for common and rare single-nucleotide variants (VCF files), as well as plink files for only a subset of 2,000 variants that is used for some approximations within SAIGE-QTL
+1. Genotype processing (SNV): this involves variant QC and selection of the WGS data, and genotype file preparation specifically for common and rare single-nucleotide variants and indels (VCF files), as well as plink files for only a subset of 2,000 variants that is used for some approximations within SAIGE-QTL
 2. Expression (phenotype) processing: this involves processing of the scRNA-seq data, inclusion of covariates, and preparation of the pheno_cov files (one per gene, cell type) and cis window files (one per gene)
 3. Association testing: prepare and run SAIGE-QTL commands for association mapping using inputs generated in the first two parts.

+Additionally, two helper scripts are also part of this pipeline:

+- one to extract sample covariates which feeds into the exoression processing script where they are combined with expression-based covariates
+- one to make group files that are necessary for rare variant association testing

 ## Genotypes preprocessing